Why dry mushrooms?

 Powder of the Maitake

 Did you know that the Maitake mushroom has a lobster-like taste?
 It is not for nothing that the mushroom is often used as (part of) a meat substitute.
-The mushroom helps to lower blood sugar levels.

 This mushroom is found in Europe, Asia and in North America and has a colour which varies from light orange to white.
 The diameter can be up to 25 centimetres.
 The wigwam does very well - especially in powder form - in Chinese cuisine.